 - I’ve had guinea pigs since I was eight.
-Just a few years ago, I learned that there is a LOT more to having guinea pigs than having a little starter cage from the pet store, a bowl of pellets and lettuce or an entire carrot a day.
+About 10 years ago, I learned that there is a LOT more to having guinea pigs than having a little starter cage from the pet store, a bowl of pellets and lettuce or an entire carrot a day.
 Oh yes, a LOOOT more.

 - …and then volunteering at the local animal shelter with the bunny group has taught me a lot about bunnies (not a bunny slave though….yet?).

-- I also foster short-term for the guinea pig rescue in Chatsworth.
+- I also foster for several guinea pig rescues in Southern CA.

 - Fostering and volunteering for homeless animals at a shelter that is more often than not overcrowded* has made me a big proponent of adopting over breeding/buying from a pet store.
-If you’re looking for a particular breed of dog, there are breed-specific rescues.
+There are breed-specific rescues for those looking for a particular breed of dog.
 Also a reputable rescue will insure that you’re bringing home a healthy pet.

 *Our shelter is no-kill!
 Unfortunately, a big reason why it’s so full.